 The IRS had made huge progress in trying to be transparent about the refund process.
 But, with every step forward, there are two steps back.
 The IRS used to publish an IRS refund calendar, but they discontinued that for the new "21 days for 90% of filers".

-They have also introduced tools like Where’s My Refund and IRS2Go, both designed to let filers see where their refunds are.
-But, like anything that deals with the impatient public, if things don’t work right, people freak out.
+They have also introduced tools like Where's My Refund (now simply called Check My Refund Status) and IRS2Go, both designed to let filers see where their refunds are.
+But, like anything that deals with the impatient public, if things don't work right, it can be a struggle.

 After hearing all types of questions over the years, here is our list of common IRS Where's My Refund questions, comments, concerns, errors, and more.